yy96/WhatsYourKindofMovie/index.md

 {: .tablelines}

 ### 3.3 Potential Correlation in Ratings Network
-In this section we are aiming to the potential correlation by assigning relevant information as the attributes for the nodes.
-We are interested to find out the relationship between the active-ness of an user and the average ratings/sentiment scores he/she gives.The defintion for the terms used are as follow:
+In this section we are aiming to study the potential correlation by assigning relevant information as the attributes for the nodes.
+We are interested to find out the relationship between the *active-ness of an user* and the *average ratings/sentiment scores* he/she gives.The defintion for the terms used are as follow:

 ```
 Active-ness - It is defined by the number of distinct movies a particular user reviewed.